 A cramped dormitory room and a spluttering air conditioning system was my first introduction to Kuala Lumpur.
-Admittedly it was many moons ago during my ‘backpacker’ years, but the difference between then and now is nonetheless astounding.
+Admittedly it was twenty-odd years ago during my ‘backpacker’ years, but the difference between then and now is nonetheless eye-popping.

-When I landed back in the Malaysian capital last month, change could even be detected from just a couple of years previously when I last touched down to catch up with an expat bestie who lives in the city.
-Her residence was surrounded by building sites and scaffolding at the time – it seems all those construction projects have now reached completion.
-The city is positively gleaming with glinting ‘scrapers and brand spanking new hotels.
+When I landed back in the Malaysian capital last month, change could even be detected from just a couple of years previously when I last touched down to catch up with an expat friend who lives in the city.
+Her residence had been surrounded by building sites and scaffolding at the time – it seems all those construction projects have now reached completion.
+The city is positively gleaming with glinting ‘scrapers and gleaming five-star hotels.

 “It’s an absolutely stunning building in the best possible location in the city,” says general manager Tom Roelens, who has spent the last 12 months assembling a crack team to front the hotel.
 Built so close to the Petronas Towers, the hotel has irrevocably altered Kuala Lumpur’s cityscape.

 The impressive building was enjoying its soft opening phase when I visited.
 My huge room overlooked the hotel pool and was among the best I’ve stayed in.
-Mod cons included a supremely useful laptop on the nightstand from which you could basically control your stay.
-Within half-an-hour of arrival I’d booked a massage, reserved a table for dinner in the hotel’s Curate restaurant and ordered tickets to the Petronas Towers.
-Other useful drop-down menus included baby gear selection (from cots to baths to kid-friendly robes, everything is catered for) and a suggested sightseeing itinerary.
-You can even choose your type of pillow – I refrained, the bed was pretty dreamy as it was.
+Mod cons included a supremely useful laptop on the nightstand from which you could micro-manage your stay.
+Within half-an-hour of arrival I’d booked a massage, reserved a table for dinner in the hotel’s Curate restaurant and ordered tickets for the Petronas Towers.
+Other useful drop-down menus included baby gear selection (from cots to baths to kid-friendly robes, pretty much every eventuality is catered for) and a suggested sightseeing itinerary.
+You can even choose your style of pillow – I refrained, the bed was pretty dreamy as it was.

-The hotel has gone out of its way to recognise younger guests, with a macaroon, photo frame and tiger plush toy on arrival, as well as a special kids check in experience featuring a low counter and child-friendly check in forms.
+The hotel has gone out of its way to recognise younger guests, with a goodie bag containing a macaroon, photo frame and tiger plush toy on arrival, as well as a special kids check in experience featuring a low counter and child-friendly check-in forms.

 The restaurants are beautifully decorated – think colourful pink hibiscus petals floating from the ceiling in Curate and an ambitious mosaic tiled bar in Trigona – but Yun House, the modern Cantonese restaurant, was my favourite.
-Elegant velvet chairs sit round tables beside floor-to-ceiling glass windows overlooking the park, while one wall is dominated by an enormous and impressive sculpture-come-painting of wind rushing over a paddy field.
+Elegant velvet chairs perch around circular tables and beside floor-to-ceiling glass windows overlooking the park, while one wall is dominated by an enormous and impressive sculpture-come-painting of wind rushing over a paddy field.
 It was quite mesmerising.
 As you would expect from a five-star brand, there has been no skimping on the detail.

 There is also a bar and casual dining by the hotel pool, an area which is dominated in a rather instagrammable-way by the surrounding skyscrapers.
 Again, pinch yourself that you’re not in Singapore.

 However, despite the new swankiness, the city retains much of its soul through its food and street markets, with countless street stalls, hole-in-the-wall restaurants and markets hawking a delicious messy mix of food cultures representing Malaysia’s Malay, Chinese and Indian residents.
 Jalan Alor Street Food Night Market is a particular favourite.
-However, prices are starting to head upwards and a pint of beer will these days set you back MYR28.00, or $50.
-Those backpacker heydays seem to be on their way out.
+However, prices are starting to rise and a pint of beer will these days set you back upwards of MYR30.00, or $50.
+Those heady backpacker days are now just a distant memory.

 Make 2018 your best holiday year yet.
 Carolynne Dear finds out where the travel experts will be hanging their beach towels this summer